mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/api-reference/index.md

-# Apache Nifi Node Operations
+# Apache NiFi node operations
-These operations provide access to the Nifi cluster node using the available Nifi REST Api.
-The Rest Api provides programmatic access to command and control a NiFi instance in real time.
-You can see the [Nifi REST Api](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) for more about the available Api.
+These operations provide access to the NiFi cluster node using the available NiFi REST API.
+The REST API provides programmatic access to command and control a NiFi instance in real time.
+You can see the [NiFi REST API](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) for more about the available API.

-## List Nifi Cluster Summary
+## List NiFi cluster summary

 CLI Example
 ```shell